 - Answer the question.

 - Yes, school was cancelled . . . for one glorious day.

 #11 – Add Details

-When kids use just the right amount of elaboration, the story becomes well developed (but not overdone).
+When kids use just the right amount of elaboration, narrative writing becomes well developed (but not overdone).

 - Give examples.

 - Sylvester loved to eat vegetables.
 He adored baby carrots, leaf lettuce, cucumbers, spinach, green onions, cabbage, rhubarb, broccoli, peas, and lima beans, just to name a few.